Providing NHS services

 Sleep medicine training

-We offer free sleep medicine training for NHS referrers.
-Sessions are delivered via webinar and are available at no cost to practices or organisations with at least five attendees.
+We offer free educational webinars for NHS referrers.
+Sessions are delivered online and are available at no cost to practices or organisations with at least five attendees.

-The training provides a practical introduction to recognising and managing common sleep problems in primary care.
+The training provides a practical introduction to recognising common sleep problems in primary care and understanding the range of support options available.

 Programme outline: